Domiziana Giordano: Life and career

-Born in Rome in 1959, Giordano grew up in a family of artists and architects.
+Born in Rome, Italy, in 1959, Giordano grew up in a family of artists and architects.
 Giordano studied architecture, but decided to dedicate herself full-time to the visual arts.

 After completing her studies at the Accademia d'Arte Drammatica in Rome, Giordano furthered her education at the Stella Adler Studios for acting in New York City, as well as at the New York Film Academy for film directing.
 After her studies, she continued to work on visual arts and photography, beginning her career as an assistant director for stage and film.

 Giordano first appeared on screen in Mario Monicelli's Amici Miei - Atto II in 1982.
 In 1983, she appeared as the female protagonist in Andrei Tarkovsky's Nostalghia.
 In 1986, Giordano won the International Fantasy Film Award at Fantasporto for her lead performance as the daughter of Leon Trotsky in Ken McMullen's film Zina (1985).
 Giordano also played roles in such films as Jean-Luc Godard's Nouvelle Vague (1990) and Neil Jordan's Interview with the Vampire (1994).

 Besides her visual art work, she has also written poetry and articles about the history of the Art Critic that have been published in a very prestigious literary magazine in Italy.
 Her photographic work was nominated for the Rencontres Internationales de la Photographie de Arles in 2002.
 Giordano also collaborates with the online magazine Nova of the Italian newspaper Il Sole 24 Ore.

-In 2006, she was a contestant in the fourth season of L'Isola dei Famosi.
+In 2006, she was a contestant in the fourth season of L'isola dei famosi.